 Context Diagrams focus on one element/resource or stakeholder at a time and then draw the interfaces or relationships that go into or out of that one element of stakeholder.
 These are good for guiding conversations with stakeholders so they can see their system in the middle and all the inputs and outputs their system will be responsible for.
 This provides a way that they can gain an understanding of how they fit in the overall scheme of the project.

 From the Output Ribbon, click Diagrams and Context Diagrams.

-Another window will open that is similar to the Concept of Operations generation window.
-It has tabs for Setup, Create, and View.
+Another window will open that is similar to the Interface Diagrams generation window.